FaceTheFacts/web/CONTRIBUTING.md

 ## Branches

 To easily identify branches, we encourage you to use the following branch naming convention.
-Start with the category (outlined below), followed by the issue number (if available), and finally a descriptive name for the branch.
+Start with the category (outlined below), if available, add an area, followed by a descriptive name for the branch, and finally the issue number (if available).

-`issue_number/category/branch_name`
+`category/[area/]label[-#issue_number]`

 These are the categories.